 Whether you are just now beginning to roll out your first production implementation of Kubernetes, or are an early adopter looking to learn from the experience of your peers, you are sure to get valuable insights from this educational event.

-Click here to register for the entire series, or explore the available sessions below!
+Click here to download for the entire series, or explore the sessions below!

 Secrets (SQL/LDAP passwords, SSH-keys and API-tokens) are usually kept by applications in configuration files or as source code constants.
 Kubernetes offers a great feature to store your application's Secrets where your containers can access them on demand.
 In our talk, we’ll share several use cases and flaws were using Kubernetes built-in Secrets Storage is insufficient, and review several future features of K8s and other concepts available in order to be able to better manage and secure your secrets.